 - Cross-national comparisons

-I am an Associate Professor in Quantitative Methods at the School of Education, University of Bristol, UK.
+I am a Professor of Quantitative Social Science at the School of Education, University of Bristol, UK.
 For the academic year 2018/19 I am on sabbatical as the holder of a 12-month University Research Fellowship and I am currently a co-investigator on two ESRC grants.